Pen pal: In popular culture

 The Australian author Geraldine Brooks wrote a memoir entitled Foreign Correspondence (1997), about her childhood which was enriched by her exchanges of letters with other children in Australia and overseas, and her travels as an adult in search of the people they had become.

 In the 1970s, the syndicated children's television program Big Blue Marble often invited viewers to write to them for their own pen pal.

 On another children's TV show, Pee-wee's Playhouse, Pee-wee Herman would often receive pen pal letters.

-At the 1964/1965 World's Fair in New York, the Parker Pen pavilion provided a computer pen pal matching service; Parker Pen officially terminated the service in 1967.
-This service did not work in conjunction with any other pen friend clubs.
-The computer system and database used for this service were not sold, taken over, or continued in any way.